(Original post published April 22, 2022)

 The report uses the second-lowest-cost silver premium for a 40-year-old in each rating region to calculate the state average benchmark premiums.
 From 2019 to 2023, Arkansas saw an average annual increase of 9.5% in benchmark premiums, compared to the national average decrease of 3.2%.

-Although most states saw premium reductions, there were still considerable differences between individual marketplace insurance premiums across states.
-The lowest average benchmark premium for a 40-year-old nonsmoker in 2022 among all states was $309 in New Hampshire, and the highest was $766 in West Virginia.
-The average benchmark premium in Arkansas was $382.
+Although most states saw premium increases, there were still considerable differences between individual marketplace insurance premiums across states.
+The lowest average benchmark premium for a 40-year-old nonsmoker in 2023 among all states was $323 in New Hampshire, and the highest was $835 in West Virginia.
+The average benchmark premium in Arkansas was $416.

-For the same 40-year-old on the lowest silver plan available in 2022, premium costs in Arkansas range from a low of $374 (Ambetter) to a high of $448 (Health Advantage).
+In Little Rock, the lowest silver premiums range from a low of $411 (Ambetter) to a high of $425 (Health Advantage).
 Most people qualify for federal assistance to help pay for the premium cost, and some qualify for assistance for cost sharing (e.g., copays) when they need to go to the doctor.

-A separate analysis by the Kaiser Family Foundation, which reports a weighted average of benchmark premiums across all counties in a state, found that the average benchmark premium in Arkansas decreased by 1.8% from $394 in 2021 to $387 in 2022.
-Again, this was higher than the average benchmark premiums in all surrounding states.
+A separate analysis by the Kaiser Family Foundation, which reports a weighted average of benchmark premiums across all counties in a state, also found that the average benchmark premium in Arkansas was lower than the average benchmark premiums in all surrounding states.

-The Urban Institute-Robert Wood Johnson Foundation report also found that the number of insurers participating in the marketplace increased between 2020 and 2022.
-Of the 58 markets analyzed in 25 states, the number of insurers participating increased from 198 to 288.
-The report identifies five insurers as participating in Little Rock’s marketplace.
+The Urban Institute-Robert Wood Johnson Foundation report also found that a higher number of insurers participating in the marketplace was associated with lower benchmark premiums.
+The report identifies three insurers as participating in Little Rock’s marketplace.